Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 “I don’t see any reason why not,” Mr. Butler said.
 “I assume there won’t be any commercial use of the pictures.”

 The triplets were herded in by Mrs. Butler.
 Jeremy had Mike and his parents sit on the sofa, with the triplets sitting in front on the floor.
-It took two tries before Jeremy was satisfied.
+It took several tries before Jeremy was satisfied.

 “I’ll send Mike these pictures, too,” Jeremy said.